-We are proud of the members of Team Eye and Ear, the Mass.
-Eye and Ear marathon team, that participated in the 2016 Boston Marathon on April 18.
+We are proud to introduce the 2017 members of Team Eye and Ear, the Mass.
+Eye and Ear marathon team, who will participate in the Boston Marathon on April 17.

 Team Eye and Ear members span a wide range of athletic abilities (novice to experienced marathoners) and walks of life.
 They are generous and dedicated individuals who are athletes, fundraisers and ambassadors for Mass.
 Eye and Ear.